Cyace84/tip4/docs/usage/findingNftByIndexes.md

 The code sample below is utilized to perform the mentioned operations using `everscale-inpage-provider` tool.

-add the following lines of code to the [previously written script](./mintingNft.md#step-2-write-minting-script) on deploying the base collection contract section.
+add the following lines of code to the [previously written script](./mintingNft.md#step-2-write-minting-script) in the minting nft's section.

 </span>